morisy/exemption_data/README.md

 * `type`: Legislative Exemption, Regulation, Advisory Opinion, Informal Exemption
 * `synonyms`: Other ways that the exemption is referred to preicsely.
 * `signal_phrases`: Phrases that indicate a 80% or higher chance that the exemption is being invoked in a rejection letter.
-* `potential_signal_phrases`: Phrases that indicate a 30% or higher chance that the exemption is being invoked ina rejection letter.
+* `potential_signal_phrases`: Phrases that indicate a 30% or higher chance that the exemption is being invoked in a rejection letter.
 * `related_exemptions`: The `exemption_id` of other exemptions that might have useful information for people researching a particular exemption, such as a parent exemption or a carveout.
 * `examples_of_use`: MR numbers to requests that cite thie exeption OR URLs pointing off-MuckRock to examples of the exemption in the wild.
 * `succesful_appeals`: MR numbers of requests where the exemption was succesfully appealed or links to detailed examples, including appeal language, where an appeal succesfully worked.